top of page

 Here is all the info you need to hopefully feel at ease tackling the Paris subway system.

-For starters, download the Citymapper app - I promise this is one app that’s actually worth getting, since it consolidates all forms of transport in one platform, and very clearly spells out the metro steps.
+For starters, download the Citymapper app - I promise this is one app that’s actually worth getting, since it consolidates all forms of transport in one platform, and very clearly spells out the metro steps, AND includes up to date routes that are 'strike safe' in the event of a metro strike!

 OK, now that you have your tickets, you're ready to take the metro!